4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 }
 ```

 That looks much better.
-After using the `part` attribute there is only one rule needed to give three elements the wished styling.
+After using part pseudo attributes there is only one rule needed to give three elements the wished styling.

-I implemented again to rules, to make it work for supporting and not supporting browsers.
+I implemented again two rules, to make it work for supporting and not supporting browsers.
 We have to be friendly to everyone, right? ;)

 By using the part pseudo element we can provide the option to apply the same styling for a lot of elements.
 I really like that.
 It makes everything much cleaner.

 ### Stuff to be careful with and keep in mind

-- make sure you set proper styles for hosting element using `@host`
+- make sure you set proper styles for the hosting element using `@host :scope`
 - think of prefixing pseudo ID's with 'x-'
 - think of browsers that will not support the new fancy shadow DOM stuff